 In the case of spousal support, Texas has established guidelines for the amount of maintenance to be paid and how long it will be paid based on factors such as the length of the marriage.
 It also limits spousal support to 20 percent of the paying spouse’s income or $5,000, whichever is less.

-Child support, like spousal support, is subject to state guidelines.
+How much is child support in Texas, like spousal support, is subject to state guidelines.
 The amount to be paid according to Texas child support laws is generally based on the paying spouse’s income and the number of children.
 Child custody is determined based on the standard of the “best interests of the child.”
 In cases where this is not clear or is disputed by the parents, experts may be called upon to determine a child’s best interests.

 If you and your spouse are unable to agree about one or more issues in your divorce, the court will order you to go to mediation to see if you can resolve the issues.
 If you can’t resolve your issues during mediation, you will need to go to court, where the judge will decide the outcome of any unresolved issues pertaining to your case.
 Even if you agree on everything, you will have to wait for the court to approve the Final Decree of Divorce.